This month was rough money-wise, but great life-wise. You win some, you lose some, right?

 And as life gets more hectic I know that Jordan and I will want to spend less and less time with the day to day management of our money and more time living life (or trying to get sleep – I hear that’s not easy when you have a newborn).

-I’ve talked about how we set up our money automatically with the no-budget, budget and we keep it organized with Personal Capital and the spreadsheet in this guide, but I’ve never really shared what we do each month to keep things in check.
+I’ve talked about how we set up our money automatically with the no-budget, budget and we keep it organized with Personal Capital and the spreadsheet in the “Get it Together” guide in the toolbox, but I’ve never really shared what we do each month to keep things in check.

 This month was one of those months where we had to spend a little extra effort on our end of month check-in.
 It still only took 15 minutes and we feel like we have our life back in control.